devampatel03/Telecommunication-Management-System/README.md

-# Telecommunication DBMS Project
+# Telecommunication Database Management System

-Welcome to the Telecommunication DBMS Project!
 This project provides a database management system for a telecommunication service provider, offering functionalities for both users and administrators.
 This README will guide you through the setup, usage, and features of the system.

 ## Table of Contents